declare income tax

 (Self & dependent, alimony payments)

-And don’t forget, as announced in the Budget 2023, now the personal income tax rate for the income brackets between RM35,000 and RM100,000 will be reduced by 2%.
+It was announced during the Budget 2023 that the personal income tax rate for the income brackets between RM35,000 and RM100,000 will be reduced by 2%.

-For a more detailed and step-by-step guide on e-Filing, visit iMoney’s Malaysia Income Tax e-Filing Guide.
+For a more detailed and step-by-step guide on e-Filing, you can visit iMoney’s Malaysia Income Tax e-Filing Guide.

-Read iMoney’s extensive list and explanation on tax relief here.
+Read iMoney’s extensive list and explanation of tax relief here.

-And, for everything there is to know about personal income tax in Malaysia, head to The Definitive Guide To Personal Income Tax In Malaysia.
+And, for everything there is to know about personal income tax in Malaysia, head to The Complete Guide To Personal Income Tax In Malaysia.

 Happy e-Filing your taxes!